wp-plugins/multimedia-customer-feedback/readme.txt

 * Instant notification and real-time transaction processing
 * Single button nicely working with contact us or customer survey form or customer email communication
 * Easy customer engagement and customer retention with reward through social media and from anywhere
 * PayPal payments, fast and secure
+* One-minute installation through WP

 == Installation ==